If you don’t change any system settings (e.g “umask”) or file

 You need to logout/login for the umask change in .bashrc to become

-active (you can see your current umask by typing umask
+active (you can see your current umask by typing umask) and it only

 affects new files/directories.
 It is also possible for an application